shamimkhaled/ktl_isp_billing/README.md

    ```

 2. **Run the `startapp` Command**:
-   Create the app in the `apps/` directory:
+   Create the app folder in the `apps/` directory:
    ```bash
    python manage.py startapp new_app apps/new_app
    ```